 Sea Isle City

-A Philly favorite, Sea Isle City is a small beach town right next to Ocean City.
-Accentuated by a beachfront promenade, packed with shops and cafés, the beach is not the only attraction in this quaint beach town.
-However, if water sports are your thing, the area has designated beaches for kayaking, kiteboarding, rafting, and surf fishing.
+A family-friendly beach town right next to Ocean City, Sea Isle City is a favorite of lots of local celebrities, including Jason Kelce.
+Accentuated by a beachfront promenade, packed with stores and cafés, the beach is not the only attraction in town.
+If water sports are your thing, the area has designated beaches for kayaking, kiteboarding, rafting, and surf fishing.
+Don’t forget to get a beach tag from an inspector, unless it’s Wednesday, which is free.

 Ocean City, New Jersey

-That being said, there are plenty of activities in OCNJ to occupy your time including Gillian’s Wonderland Pier and Totally Tubular Aqua Park.
-Start your day off and Augie’s Omelette and Waffle and ride the rides or take it easy and relax on the beach.
-Or hit the beach like Bill and Sue in that famous Beach Boys song on your NJ playlist.
+In addition to the beach, there are plenty of activities to occupy your time, including Castaway Cove and Totally Tubular Aqua Park.
+Start your day off at Augie’s Omelette and Waffle and then ride the rides, or take it easy and relax on the beach.

 Avalon